sbt2486/reference_swiper/README.md

 ##Features

-- Format anything you can reference within an entity reference field as a swiper gallery, so this swiping can be applied to almost anything.
+- Format any multivalue (content) entity reference field as a Swiper slider, for example, use file or media entities to create image sliders, or just apply it to multiple node references to slide through them.
-- Swiper JS supports Swiping on mobile browsers quite well, so unlike the field_slideshow module, your galleries will work on those devices as well.
+- Swiper JS supports sliders on touch devices.
-- Tons of configuration options exposed in the Swiper option set form.
+- Make use of the many configuration options available in Swiper's API, by just simply creating a Swiper option set on the provided admin UI.
-- Swiper option sets are config entities, so you can import and export them, or even edit them with drush.
+- Swiper option sets are config entities, so you may import and export them, or even edit them with drush.
 - Developers may access each field's Swiper instance separately in JS.